-Priscilla Novak is a doctoral candidate within the School of Public health with her PhD in the Spring of 2019.
+Priscilla Novak graduated from the School of Public health with her PhD in the Spring of 2019.
 Her current research focus is on racial and ethnic disparities among people with serious psychological distress and chronic physical conditions.
 Her research examines access to care and the uneven burden of mental and physical health problems among racial/ethnic minority and socioeconomically disadvantaged groups.
 Major themes center on addressing underutilization of evidence-based treatments in low-income groups, even when insured.
 She is driven by action- oriented research with clear implications for social and health policy.

-2018, Novak, P, Bloodworth, R, Chen, J, Green, J. Local Health Department Activities to Reduce Emergency Department Visits for Substance Use Disorders, in press Journal for Healthcare Quality. https://www.ncbi.nlm.nih.gov/pubmed/31094946
+2019, Novak, P, Bloodworth, R, Chen, J, Green, J. Local Health Department Activities to Reduce Emergency Department Visits for Substance Use Disorders.
+Journal for Healthcare Quality. https://www.ncbi.nlm.nih.gov/pubmed/31094946

 2019, Sanmartin, M., Ali, M., Novak, P., Chen, J. Polysubstance Use among Reproductive-Aged Parenting Women Who Misused Prescription Opioids in the United States.
 Womens Health Issues. https://www.ncbi.nlm.nih.gov/pubmed/30860931

 2018, Novak, P., Feder, K., Ali, M., Chen, J. Treatment Utilization and Barriers to Treatment Among Individuals with Co-Occurring Opioid Use Disorder and Mental Illness in the United States.
 Journal of Substance Abuse Treatmenthttps://authors.elsevier.com/a/1YIui2eOOLukyD